yllz/Chopstick/README.md

 	docker run --rm -v </local/path/to/chopstick>:/home/chopstick yao2013/chopstick make -C '/home/chopstick' clean
 	```

-2. If you prefer to manually install the R packages listed above in the *Dependencies* part, you can run the analysis in the cloned repository by using the following command.
+2. If you prefer to manually install the R packages listed above in the *Dependencies* part, you can run the analysis in the cloned repository directory using the following command.

 	```
 	make all